InjectiveLabs/old-injective-explorer/README.md

 Blockchain explorer for Tendermint.
 Supports JSON transactions and UTF-8.
 Based on Cosmos Explorer.

+## TODO Update README file

+Current README file is describing Cosmos Explorer and needs to be updated.
+For example Tendermint Explorer doesn't support LCD.

 ## Backend Requirement

 The Explorer is stateless and relies on a high-throughput Cosmos full node to connect to.
 The Explorer requires both the Tendermint RPC and the Cosmos LCD REST endpoints to be available publicly through TLS-secured subdomains.
 The convention is `https://rpc.fullnode.com` and `https://lcd.fullnode.com`.